wdullaer/wdullaer.github.io/_posts/2013-06-24-mx-player-and-dts-sound.md

 - tf300
 - Transformer Pad
 ---
-{% comment %}TODO: Replace with English language screenshots{% endcomment %}
-MX Player is one of the better video players available for android, but on my Tegra 3 powered tablet it required a bit of extra work before I could get the sound on most of my video files to work, particularly movies encoded with DTS.
+MX Player is one of the better video players available for android, but on my Tegra 3 powered tablet it required a bit of extra work before I could get the sound on most of my video files to work, particularly movies encoded with DTS or AAC.
 Fortunately, if you know where to look you can get it all working in a few minutes.

 # Enable the software decoder for audio
 By default MX Player will try to use hardware decoding for as much files as possible.
 Theoretically this is good, because it leaves your cpu free to do other things.